 Mix for 3-4 minutes on medium speed until fluffy and smooth, and then a minute or two more on low speed to reduce air bubbles.

-Apply the second coat of frosting, smooth with bench warm metal scraper (or your preferred method), and chill for 5-10 minutes more.
+Apply the second coat of frosting, smooth with metal bench scraper and chill for 5-10 minutes more.

 Apply the ganache drip around the top edge of the cake, using a piping bag with the very tip snipped away.